Sagedurk/Recreation-Golden-Sun-Unity/README.md

 which is where you'll find *DialogueMaster*, *Interactable*, *InteractableEditor*, and *ChestMaster*

 ### Challenges
-* Replicating the UI animation in the in-game menu
+* Replicating UI as faithfully as possible
-* Understanding how to write a custom editor
-* Not relying on any external sources other than documentation
+* Purposefully relying on as few external sources as possible
+* Creating a tool and getting it to work as intended
+* Working with different UI systems at the same time

 ### Future plans
 * Creating a flag system and integrating it into the dialogue system